JenniferPylko/openlore/stories/orions-sight.md

 Teriac looked quite distraught.
 Dr. Haefril laughed nervously.
 Hanami sighed.

 "Let's get this cleaned up."
 She voiced, suddenly sounded much more weary.
 "We'll need to get at least a few hours of sleep to operate tomorrow.
 Fatigue causes mistakes."

+---

+The first known victim had been Dorothy Mellow.
+She and her husband had worked at their butcher shop, but with both of them dead the shop had been abandoned for days.
+Teriac and I cautiously entered, silver blades drawn.
+Nothing.
+The interior was still.
+Some dried meats were in the glass case on the counter, next to a lockbox.
+Searching the pantry, living space, and kitchen were not fruitful, so we ventured down to the cellar.
+The sun's illumination did not make it far beyond the stairs, so we ignited our lamps.
+Various cured meats were hanging from the ceiling on hooks.
+There was a faint smell of rotting flesh.

+We proceeded carefully and slowly through the charcuterie rows.
+The lantern's flickering light made the shadows of the sausages and jerkies dance disconcertingly.
+I could hear Teriac's breath shaking, and I must admit that mine was as well.
+There was a wooden door set into a tunnel through the earth behind the stairs, and a sign that read "open slowly - watch for live animals" was mounted to it.

+I gingerly pushed open the door, and was immediately assaulted by the full force of the stench of rotting flesh.
+I tried to breathe shallowly and only through my mouth, and cast my lantern's beams of light into the room.
+Instruments of butchery lay on workbenches and shelves, and in the center of the killing floor was a ghastly scene.
+A pig carcass.
+Looking a bit like the bodies we'd seen.
+Next to it, chewed flesh and gnawed bones.
+Pig skin and viscera rotting in the dirt.

+"Pigs are prone to eat anything."
+I said, my voice sounding strange even to myself.
+"Dead rodents, farmhands that fall asleep in the pen, each other."

+I threw up.
+Seconds later I could hear the sound of vomiting behind me as well.

+---

+When we returned to the office, Hanami was not there.
+Dr. Haefril informed us that she had gone to attempt to recruit the help of a local mage, for the purpose of magical defenses.
+At her direction, the doctor had been drinking as much colloidal silver as he could stomach.
+The idea was that the silver could potentially make him an unappealing target to a beast affected by transformation magic.
+Hanami had left me instructions on setting up wards, so I got to work.

+"Ah, doctor."
+I said as I was down on the floor drawing an alchemical ward in gypsum.
+"If you have any syringes and would be so kind as to provide me a few ounces of your blood for the wards.
+I can use my own, but yours will be more effective at protecting *you*."

+"Right."

+The doctor walked over to a cabinet, and rooted through a few doors.
+He pulled out a leather strap, bandage, needle, and syringe.
+He screwed the needle onto the syringe and sat back down.

+"Intravenous okay?"

+"Intravenous is *preferable*."

+He set the syringe down and looped the leather around his upper left arm, and tightened the strap with his other hand and his teeth.
+He found a vein and slipped the needle in, slowly drawing up the blood.
+Once he had extracted a bit, he pulled the needle out and pressed the bandage to the hole in his arm.

+I mixed the blood with the requisite amount of aqua regia and waited for the sputtering reaction to complete, then began to paint it on the floor.
+It was at this point that Hanami returned.

+"No luck on a mage, not even for hire.
+No one wants anything to do with this.
+I suppose being asked for help by an Orion indicates enough danger to scare most people off."

+I finished the blood ward and switched to belladonna and cedar for a witchcraft-style ward.
+Teriac relayed what we had found in the butcher shop.
+When I finished arranging the cedar, I stood up to make a suggestion.

+"All of the victims, human ones at least, have met their death fleeing in terror from apparently nothing.
+Dr. Haefril, I think we should restrain you once it gets dark, to keep you in the wards and hopefully away from the attacker."

+"I have a gut reaction that says I don't want to be restrained, but after what I've seen I think you're right."

+---

+The doctor sat in a chair in the center of the wards, tied to it.
+Hanami paced in circles around him, as if trying to keep an eye on every angle.
+I leaned back against the table, facing the 2 of them, and Teriac sat in a chair on the other side of the table.
+On the table were all of our blades laid out, for easy access.

+It was a bit past 11:30 at night, and I grew more anxious with every passing minute.
+Suddenly, Hanami stopped and I stood up straighter.
+We had both seen a slight glow of transformation magic collect around Dr. Haefril.

+"I'm beginning to feel anxious and trapped, like I need to escape."
+Haefril said with a remarkable degree of calm.

+"I can see some transformation magic on you."
+I said.
+"All that silver in your body should help."

+No one moved for several minutes, other than to breathe.
+Then the doctor began to wince.
+He gasped in pain and twisted and turned against the ropes.

+"Can you describe what's going on?"
+Hanami asked.

+"Something- need-" Dr. Haefril growled.
+"Get it out!"

+His flesh began to ripple and distort.
+His skin appeared to harden and shift appearance to a glossy black over the course of several seconds.

+Then, he tore himself free from the ropes, and, screaming in pain, began to claw at his own torso.
+His fingers had grown to at least a foot long, and took on the appearance of spikes.

+He was killing himself.
+They had all killed themselves.

+Hanami stabbed her silver blade straight through his left arm in attempt to pin it, but he swung with his right and knocked her down.

+He sunk his spike-fingers into his abdomen and tore upward, shredding his own flesh.

+He dropped.

+An insectoid-looking spirit about the size of a fox rose from the corpse.
+Its wings buzzed behind it.
+It was somewhat ant-like, with a stinger.

+"Glass!"
+Hanami shouted at me.
+"The glass blade!"

+I glanced backward just long enough to pick out the weapon I needed, then rushed forward and stabbed upward, skewering the spirit against the ceiling.
+It twitched, then withered, then turned to ash.
+I dropped to my knees and let out terrified noises of every description.
+I was marginally aware of Hanami walking over to me.
+She helped me to my feet and over to the table, then found a bottle of whiskey in one of the cabinets and poured glasses for the 3 of us.

+---

+It took a while, but once my nerves settled I felt unfathomably exhausted.
+There was one thing I needed to find out before I fell asleep.

+"What *was* that?"

+"Ampulex."
+Hanami answered.
+"Nasty fuckers.
+An ampulex lays its egg in a mortal then dies.
+That egg rapidly matures over 24 hours, and the larval spirit connects to the host's spinal cord.
+This causes the host to go mad and kill itself, releasing the adult ampulex.
+It chooses its next host toward the end, just as the current host begins to panic.
+Cycle repeats."

+"How have I never heard of these?
+How have *you* never mentioned these?"

+"The last recorded existence of an ampulex is over 700 years ago.
+One appearing now...
+Something bigger is going on.
+I intend to find out what."
+She took a swallow from her glass of whiskey.
+"Beginning tomorrow.
+We need rest."

+Teriac had fallen asleep at the table after crying for a while.
+I stood up and walked over to rouse her.
+She got up, but looked unsteady on her feet, so I put my shoulders under her arm to help support her weight as we trudged up the stairs to the bedrooms.

+Hanami kept drinking the whiskey.
+Once I got to the bed I felt my body crash onto it.
+I slept through the night.